0xrisec/jsondiff/README.md

 # JSON Diff Tool🛠️

 Welcome to JSONDiff! 🎉 This is a modern, Next.js based application that makes comparing two JSON data structures.
-This tool is designed to assist anyone who works with JSON data, providing a clear, intuitive, and ad-free interface for JSON comparison.
+This tool is designed to assist anyone who works with JSON data, providing a clear, intuitive.

 ## Table of Contents